tstillwell/fractal-maker-IFS/README.md

 Total probability weights for all equations should not exceed one.

-Once all equations have been input, enter a blank line to terminate input and graph the image.
+Once all equations have been input, enter a blank line to terminate input and begin the iteration process.

-Image is output as 'out.jpg' in the running directory.
+Once the itration process finishes, image is output as 'out.jpg' in the running directory.

 ## Iteration Process ##